Login

 Exceptionally well

 What did your students find in your community that they hadn’t noticed before and what sparked that discovery?
-They were shocked to see the level's of waste
+Community gardens

-Has this kit prompted any new food related initiatives within your school?
-We tied it in with the Food for Thought unit around healthy eating
+Has this kit prompted any new food related initiatives within your school? -

 Helpful Report

 What are three words that describe the activities in this kit?
-Informative, solutions based, time consuming
+Fun, creative, interesting.

 How effective was the resource in fostering critical thinking about food waste issues?